aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/synopsis.rst

 Type of Options
 ---------------

-Scancode Toolit Command Line options can be divided into these major sections:
+ScanCode Toolkit Command Line options can be divided into these major sections:

 - :ref:`cli_basic`
 - :ref:`Extractcode Options <cli_extract>`